 Addressing initiative OpenAddressCommunity

-Build the future today!
-Join the initiative and help ensure that national governments and regional authorities can reach the goal of providing everyone with an address.
-Share your proposals, ideas, case studies related to addressing with the OpenAddressCommunity by writing us.
+Join the initiative and help ensure governments and regional authorities put everyone on the map with an address.
+Share your proposals, ideas, cases and studies related to addressing with the OpenAddressCommunity by writing us.

 Produced by: Passaparola and Correo Uruguayo